Inertia drives a flocking phase transition in viscous active fluids: Governing equations and stability analysis

 \subsection{Hydrodynamics of active suspensions}

-\ADD{We begin by recalling for the reader the hydrodynamic equations of motion for a flock in fluid~\cite{SIMSR2002}.
-We emphasize that our equations constitute a general effective description on length-scales much larger than a swimmer (as we shall call our self-propelled particles hereafter).
+\ADD{We begin by constructing, from general principles, the hydrodynamic equations of motion for a flock in fluid.
+We do not employ the language of forces and fluxes or display the dependence of ``active'' coefficients on a maintained chemical driving force \cite{rmp,prost_actgel,dadhichi2018origins}.
+We adopt the general, symmetry-based approach of ~\cite{SIMSR2002} but our treatment is self-contained and does not presuppose familiarity with that work.
+The reader will see the results of \cite{SIMSR2002} emerge as a limiting case in section \ref{subsub:largeq}.} We emphasize that our equations constitute a general effective description on length-scales much larger than a swimmer (as we shall call our self-propelled particles hereafter).
 They contain parameters such as viscosity and elastic constants; these are phenomenological coefficients in our coarse-grained description of this internally driven system, and are named based on the form of the terms they govern.
 Their values cannot in principle be estimated from a near-equilibrium hydrodynamic theory of the suspension.
 For example, we would imagine the viscosity in our equations receives ``eddy'' contributions from flows on scales of a few swimmers, and we expect that the elastic constants encoding the aligning tendency are at least partly behavioural rather than mechanical.
-Provided interactions are local in space and time, these features do not limit the validity of our approach, which depends only on conservation laws and symmetries.}
+Provided interactions are local in space and time, these features do not limit the validity of our approach, which depends only on conservation laws and symmetries.